On the $z$-classes of Palindromic automorphisms of Free Groups: Proof of Theorem zclassn

-\begin{proof} We look for the images of the generators of $\Pi A(F_3)$ in $GL_3(\mathbb{Z})$ and then search for matrices that conjugate the images.
+\begin{proof} We look for the images of the generators of $\Pi A(F_3)$ in $\widehat{GL_3(\mathbb{Z})}$ and then search for matrices that conjugate the images.
 These matrices would also conjugate the centralizers of the images.
-We see that the matrices that are conjugating the images of the generators are the images of the palindromic automorphism corresponding to $\tau_{\rho}$ for some $\rho \in S_3$. \begin{itemize} \item [Case 1:] The images of the automorphisms $A_{ij}$ for $1\leq i\neq j \leq 3$ are $3\times3$ matrices in $\widehat{GL_3(\mathbb{Z})}$ whose diagonal entries are one, $ij^{th}$ entry is two and zero elsewhere.
-Here, we compute for two matrices $\hat{B},\hat{C}$ corresponding to the automorphisms $A_{12}$ and $A_{31}$, respectively.
+We see that the matrices that are conjugating the images of the generators are the images of the palindromic automorphism corresponding to $\tau_{\rho}$ for some $\rho \in S_3$. \begin{itemize} \item [Case 1:] This follows from \lemref{case1}.